Boussau/boussau.github.io/tutorials/M2_Tutorials/TP6_CodonModels/index.md

 {% section Introduction %}

 Thus far, the substitution models that we have considered are specified at the nucleotide level.
 They assume each nucleotide site evolves independently.
 In addition, they do not make the difference between synonymous and non-synonymous substitutions.
-By running these models on all coding positions or only on third coding positions, we have obtained indirect evidence suggesting that the substitution process is quite different between synonymous and non-synonymous changes.
+By running these models on all coding positions or only on third codon positions, we have obtained indirect evidence suggesting that the substitution process is quite different between synonymous and non-synonymous changes.
 This is also expected based on our prior knowledge about evolutionary processes: synonymous substitutions are mostly reflecting the mutation rates, whereas non-synonymous substitutions incorporate the effect of selection at the amino-acid level, which is usually strong (thus, implying lower substitution rates) and also quite variable between sites.

 In this tutorial, we will build a substitution model that is expressed directly at the level of codons.
 Thus, now, each position is a nucleotide triplet.
 There are 4x4x4 = 64 different triplets.
 However, stop codons are in principle excluded by very strong purifying selection in normal coding sequences, so we can exclude them.
 Under the universal genetic code, there are 3 stop codons.
 As a result, there are 61 non-stop codons.
 Altogether, the rate matrix $Q$ is now a 61x61 matrix, specifying the rate of substitution between each possible pair of non-stop codons.